toledy/spotify/index.md

 ## Literature / Related Work / Sources

+Caruana, R. & Niculescu-Mizil, A (2005).
+An Empirical Comparison of Supervised Learning Algorithms Using Different Performance Metrics.

+James, G., Witten, D., Hastie, T., & Tibshirani, R. (2015) An Introduction to Statistical Learning with Application in R. Springer.

-[1] Hastie, T., Hastie, T., Tibshirani, R., & Friedman, J. H. (2001).
+Hastie, T., Tibshirani, R., & Friedman, J. H. (2001).
 The elements of statistical learning: Data mining, inference, and prediction.
 New York: Springer.

 We would be remiss not to mention both the Spotify API: